6 repercussions of not paying suppliers on time

 The impact late payment has on suppliers might be well documented, but have you ever considered the impact not paying on time will have on your business?

-Despite the economic recovery many businesses are still feeling the squeeze and, for this reason, it can be awfully tempting to miss an upcoming payment deadline to preserve cash flow.
+Many businesses are still feeling the squeeze and, for this reason, it can be awfully tempting to miss an upcoming payment deadline to preserve cash flow.
 However, unfortunately, paying late is a big deal and there is a range of negative repercussions to consider when paying late – or not at all:

 Damaging the supply chain